-Research suggests the majority of managers are detrimental to employee engagement – but better leadership could improve productivity by 60 per cent.
+Research has shown that the majority of managers are detrimental to employee engagement – but better leadership could improve productivity by 60%

 Instead, organisations should be tailoring their cultures to suit their own business and its objectives – imitation is not the answer.

 Alan Heyward, executive manager at Accumulate, said that while there is “no silver bullet to driving culture”, there are some common building blocks that award-winning cultures have:

 - Clear expectations around strategy, execution of that strategy, and how you’ll behave as an organisation